 Multiple revenue streams is the name of the small business game according Allison Crawford, founder of boutique interior design firm Allison Crawford Design and HOTELette, a collection of one-of-a-kind vacation homes in Nashville, Austin and Dallas.
 We sit down with this busy girlboss to talk about how she balances interior design clients and a booming high-design vacation rental business.

 From her early career days selling copy machines on Wall Street to living out her daydream decorating beautiful spaces today, don’t miss this candid episode that is heavy on tips, advice and humor!
-Read some highlights from her podcast episode below (or listen to the whole shebang below).
+Read some highlights from her podcast episode below

 You've taken a stab at several jobs.
 What were some of your earliest gigs?